Trams in Brescia: Decline

 After a failed bus service experiment to connect Sant'Eustacchio to Bottonaga, ASM decided to convert its tram system to trolleybus operation in order to reduce maintenance expenses.

 The first trolleybus line started as an experiment replacing tram line 3 (Porta Milano-Ponte San Giacomo) in 1935, followed by a combined trolleybus-tram service in 1936 along tram line 4 (circular Zanardelli-Railway station-Zanardelli).
 On November 1937, tram lines 1 and 2 were converted to trolleybuses.

-In 1938, the network was composed by three trolleybus lines (1, 2 and 4) and two tram lines (5, via Pisacane-Mompiano, and 6, via Benacense-Sant'Eufemia).
-The two tram lines were not connected to each other and thus required separate depots.
+In 1938, the network was composed by three trolleybus lines (1, 2 and 4) and two tramway (5, via Pisacane-Mompiano, and 6, via Benacense-Sant'Eufemia).
+These were not connected to each other and thus required separate depots.

-After Second World War, the new city administration planned to convert the last two tram lines: via Benacense-Sant'Eufemia closing in 1948 and via Pisacane-Mompiano closing the following year.
+After Second World War, the new city administration planned to convert the last two tramway: via Benacense-Sant'Eufemia closing in 1948 and via Pisacane-Mompiano closing the following year.

 Planned reintroduction

 In 2018, Brescia Mobilità and the Italian state railway Ferrovie dello Stato Italiane (FS) signed an agreement for the construction of two tram lines in Brescia: one line would run from Pendolina in the northwest to the new PalaLeonessa (a.k.a.
 Pala Eib) sports centre in the southwest, mostly following bus route 2; the second route would connect Via Vallecamonica in the west and Viale Bornata in the east.
 In January 2021, faced with a new call for proposals from the Italian Ministry of Infrastructure and Transport (MIT), the municipal administration reintroduced the project for a single tram line, connecting the Pendolina district to the Fiera-Palaleonessa Exhibition Center.
 Collaboration between Brescia Mobilità and Ferrovie dello Stato was abandoned, and funding was requested for 99 percent of the costs, estimated at approximately €363 million.
 MIT would commit €359 million in 2021 and another €63 million in 2023.

 On 24 July 2024, the city council approved the project, authorizing Brescia Mobilità to choose the contractor.
 In June 2025, Brescia Mobilità awarded a contract to a consortium led by Manelli Impresa, partnering with Hitachi Rail Italy, Alstom Ferroviaria and Alstom Transport, to build Brescia's T2 tram line, to connect the terminal stations of Pendolina and Fiera.
 Total investment amounts to €326 million, of which €161 million are for track construction (Manelli), €88 million for signaling (Alstom), and €77 million for rolling stock (Hitachi).

-By July 2025, a prefeasibility study for a new interurban tramway connecting Brescia to Villanuova sul Clisi and Roè Volciano was presented to the Palazzo Broletto.
-The line would cost 722 million euros and would be expected to serve 10 million riders in the first year.
-The University of Brescia collaborated on this project.
+In July 2026, construction for line T2 started with a planned opening in 2030.
+The expected cost is €426 million.
+The consortium building the line would consist of Manelli Impresa (49.4%), Alstom (26.95%), and Hitachi Rail (23.65%).